By Dana Corriel MD

 About the author:

-Dana Corriel, MD, is a board-certified internist who writes regularly on her site drcorriel.com.
+Dana Corriel, MD, is a board-certified internist who writes regularly on her site drcorriel.com and runs her business: doctorsonsocialmedia.com.
 She has appeared in multiple publications, including the LA Times, Boston Globe, HuffPost, and SELF, and teaches healthcare professionals how to navigate through and optimize social media presence.
 Her favorite pastime is to explore other countries, which she does regularly, and writes about.

 Posts and advice from doctors to patients